rogervaas/keycloak-authz/README.md

 The authorization requirements for this example application are based on the following premises:

-* Any regular user can create and view their albums
+* By default, any regular user can perform any operation on their albums resources.
+Here we are considering policies based on the resource type.

+    * For instance, Alice can create, view and delete her albums.
+In this case, the policy that applies to the *create* scope is defined on the resource type level.

-* Only the owner of a album can delete it
+* Only the owner of a album can delete it.
+Here we are considering policies based on a resource instance, in other words, a album which is owned by an user.

+    * For instance, only Alice can delete her album.
+Even administrators can not delete users albums.
+In this case, the policy that applies to the *delete* scope is enforced on resource instances.

 * Only administrators can access the Administrative API (which basically provides ways to query albums for all users)

 That said, this application will show you how to use the AuthZ Server to define policies involving: